select-8/mock-bigthief-htmlsite/README.md

 I would have liked to have been able to do more with the video titles.

 The store page makes heavy use of Font Awesome icons.
-Ideally, I would have custom made some SVGs that better suited the band's persona.
+Ideally, I would have had custom made SVGs that better suited the band's persona.
 Saying that, in general, I think the quad approach to the design works best on this page.

 #### Images